 Impact Per $1 Invested in 36ºN

-In partnership with UMA Tulsa and Tulsa Tech, 36°N helped launch and graduate the first cohort of the Hispanic Entrepreneurs’ Academy, a 10-week business boot camp entirely in Spanish.
+In partnership with UMA Tulsa and Tulsa Tech, 36°N helped launch two cohorts of the Hispanic Entrepreneurs’ Academy, a 10-week business bootcamp entirely in Spanish.
+In 2022, 26 business graduated from the program!

 9B, a data and technology consulting company, became one of only a few Certified B Corps in Oklahoma.